-When agent_IBM_2 negotiates with these three agents, it should use different negotiation strategies.
+When agent_IBM_2 negotiates with these three agents, it should use different negotiation attitudes.
 When it negotiates with agent_IBM_1, it may need to be more cooperative than it is towards the other two agents if its most important goal is to increase the utility of IBM.
 However, even for the good of IBM's benefit, it may not be the best choice for agent_IBM_2 always to be accommodative towards agent_IBM_1.
-Sometimes it may bring IBM more profit for agent_IBM_1 to provide hard drives to agent_DIS rather than to agent_IBM_1.
-So the question is: how cooperative should agent_IBM_2 be towards agent_IBM_1?
+Sometimes it may bring IBM more profit for agent_IBM_2 to provide hard drives to agent_IBM_2 be towards agent_IBM_1?

 When agent_IBM_2 negotiates with agent_NEC_1, it may need to be more cooperative than it is towards agent_DIS given the virtual organization it has formed with agent_NEC_1.
 How cooperative it should be depends on how important the utility increase of this virtual organization is to agent_IBM_2 and how the goal to increase the utility of this virtual organization relates to its other goals.
-Also, as we noticed before, the formation of this virtual organization is dynamic; it may also disappear sometime later if the environment changes, so agent_IBM_2 should adopt its negotiation strategy dynamically too.
+Also, the formation of this virtual organization is dynamic; it may also disappear sometime later if the environment changes, so agent_IBM_2 should adopt its negotiation attitude dynamically.

 When agent_IBM_2 negotiates with agent_DIS, should it be purely self-interested, given that there is only a simple marketing relationship between them?
 It may not be the case.
 There are two reasons.
 First, when there are multiple attributes involved in negotiation, it is possible to reach a win-win agreement rather than play a zero-sum game.
-Secondly, it is not good for an agent to try to maximize its own utility in every negotiation session from a long-term perspective; in other words, it may lose its long-term profit by being too aggressive every time (do you want to go back to the same sales person who tries to squeeze every penny out of your pocket?).
+Secondly, it is not good for an agent to try to maximize its own utility in every negotiation session from a long-term perspective.